sage-home/sage-model/README.rst

 Building
 --------

-To create the ``sage`` executable, simply run the following command:
+To create the ``SAGE`` executable, simply run the following command:

 .. code::

     $ make

 ``SAGE`` is MPI compatible which can be enabled setting ``USE-MPI = yes`` in